wowsiddanth/tp/docs/DeveloperGuide.md

 1. The command can communicate with the `Model` when it is executed (e.g. to add a student).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete s/e0123456")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete id/e0123456")` API call.

 ![Delete Sequence Diagram](images/DeleteSequenceDiagram.png)
+<br>_Detailed sequence diagram for delete id/e0123456_

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>